 As you know, it always depends on quality, experience, and many other factors.
 See another post where I explained the earnings of a beginner freelancer.

 If you’re patient & if you enjoy building websites then it will be a reliable career for you.
 Otherwise, you may waste time & money and even you may have to end up with unhappiness.

-It totally depends on your worth, the volume of work, complexity, urgency, etc. You can check this post from a buyer’s perspective to take an idea.
+It totally depends on your worth, the volume of work, complexity, urgency, etc. You can check this post from a buyer’s perspective to get an idea.

 Before you start freelance web development, you should have a portfolio website.
-If you’re thinking to build your portfolio after getting some real projects then you’re delaying the process of being hired.
+If you’re thinking of building your portfolio after getting some real projects then you’re delaying the process of being hired.
 You should focus on building your own client source through your personal/own website instead of freelancing marketplaces.
 This process of freelancing gives you the opportunity to make consistent income and it has reliability.